 - 100 g Broccoli broken into small florets

-- 2 tsp Cornflour slaked in cold water
+- 2 tsp Cornflour slaked in a splash of cold water

 - 1 Spring Onion finely sliced

-Cook the basmati rice according to the pack instructions.
-It should take 10-12 minutes, which is just enough time to complete the rest of these steps...
+- Cook the rice according to the pack instructions.
+It should take 10-12 minutes, which is just enough time to prepare the prawns.

-Tip in the onions and stir-fry for 2-3 minutes until starting to soften and caramelise.
-Add the red pepper and stir fry for a further 1-2 minutes.
+- Tip in the onions and stir-fry for 2-3 minutes until starting to soften and caramelise.
+Add the garlic and remaining ginger, and fry for a further 2 minutes until fragrant, then add red pepper and stir fry for a further 1-2 minutes.

-Add in the prawns, garlic and chopped ginger and stir-fry for 1 minutes before pouring in the ginger syrup, chicken stock, soy sauce and chilli flakes.
-Bring to the boil then add in the broccoli and cook for a further 2-3 minites until tender.
+- Add in the prawns and stir-fry for 1 minutes before pouring in the soy sauce and honey mixture.
+Stir to coat everything, then add the chicken.
+Bring to a simmer, then add in the broccoli and cook for a further 2-3 minites until tender.

-Divide the rice between two bowls and top with the prawns, vegetables and a little of the sauce from the wok.
+- Divide the rice between two bowls and top with the prawns, vegetables and a little of the sauce from the wok.
+Garnish with the freshly chopped coriander.